We are delighted to be teaming up with Watershed and Colston Hall for Filmic 2017 – our annual look at the creative connections across music and film.

 Friday 14 April: Under The Skin live with Mica Levi and London Sinfonietta

-This will be a screening of the film ‘Under the Skin’ with the London Sinfonietta live, conducted by Mica Levi, composer of the film’s score.
+This will be a screening of the film ‘Under the Skin’ with the London Sinfonietta live, conducted by Mica Levi, composer of the film’s score (Oscar-nominated this year for Jackie).
 Jonathan Glazer’s 2014 film Under the Skin, starring Scarlett Johansson, achieved widespread acclaim for its uncomfortable portrayal of an otherworldly predator.
 The intoxicating soundtrack conceived by Mica Levi contributed to the film’s chillingly ethereal power.
 Previously known as a DJ and for her band Micachu and the Shapes, who have collaborated with the London Sinfonietta, Levi found international fame after the release of the film and earned herself a BAFTA nomination for the score.
 With strains of Ligeti and Cage running through its hazy mix of digitally-processed and live sound, Levi’s microtonal world is deeply compelling in its oscillation between sensuality and disquiet.

 Tuesday 25 April: In partnership with Colston Hall, we present GoGo Penguin – Koyaanisqatsi